mariotermine/Ptimer/README.md

 In this repo you will find the code, PCB design files, and 3D models for printing.

+Version 1 info:
+  - In version 1, the system is fully operational but unrefined.
+  - In new versions: code may be optimized and updated as bugs are found, PCB design changes will occur, and CAD models refined.

 For more info, please visit https://mariotermine.me/ptimer